 We don't consider the herbal ingredients in SkinnyFit's tea to be dangerous, but this tea blend also contains natural flavors and citric acid, so we do not recommend it.

 The tea brand we recommend is called Pique, and the brand sells green tea, black tea and a variety of herbal teas such as turmeric, chaga and reishi.
-The Pique teas linked contain no questionable additive ingredients, and most cost well under $2 per serving, while SkinnyFit Detox Tea costs $2.86 per serving.
+The Pique teas linked are free of flavoring additives and citric acid, and most cost well under $2 per serving, while SkinnyFit Detox Tea costs $2.86 per serving.

 A doctor named Jen Caudle published a popular YouTube video sharing her opinion on whether detox teas are legitimate or a waste of money: